-Released on Phife & his business partner (DJ Rasta Root) label Smokin Needles Records, Phife’s “Forever” album is packed with collaborations and special messages from his family and musical peers all sharing rare moments such as his mother leaving him voice messages to uplift him during his treatments of dialysis for Diabetes mellitus & recovering from his kidney transplant surgeries.
+Released on Phife & his business partner (DJ Rasta Root) label Smokin Needles Records, Phife’s “Forever” album is packed with collaborations and special messages from his family and musical peers.
+All sharing rare moments such as his mother leaving him voice messages to uplift him during his treatments of dialysis for Diabetes mellitus & recovering from his kidney transplant surgeries.

-These are the subjects that were on Phife’s mind when he recorded 70% of the album before passing away, leaving the album’s blueprint along with linear notes, producer wish list’s, and thank you’s that would later become the clues for DJ Rasta Roots to connect the dots & fulfill Phife’s vision.
+These are the subjects that were on Phife’s mind when he recorded 70% of the album before passing away.
+Leaving the album’s blueprint along with linear notes, producer wish lists, and thank you’s that would later become the clues for DJ Rasta Roots to connect the dots & fulfill Phife’s vision.

-We get a nice dose of that Dilla influenced swing thanks to the Riddim Kiddz produced “Residual Curiousities” featuring Lyric Jones bringing that soulful summer cook out vibe, and of course Dwele had to be on this album bringing his smooth vocals to “God Send” as Phife thanks his wife for donating a kidney to him plus saluting his friendship with Dilla, and his struggles with tour life during his illness.
+We get a nice dose of that Dilla-influenced swing thanks to the Riddim Kiddz produced “Residual Curiousities” featuring Lyric Jones bringing that soulful summer cookout vibe.
+And of course, Dwele had to be on this album bringing his smooth vocals to “God Send” as Phife thanks his wife for donating a kidney to him.
+Plus saluting his friendship with Dilla, and his struggles with tour life during his illness.

-The legendary soul queen Angela Windbush & Phife’s mother Cheryl Boyce-Taylor collaborate to make us feel how much they love and miss Phife on the beautiful poetic “Round Irving High School” which provides a moment to just simply reflect.
+The legendary soul queen Angela Windbush & Phife’s mother Cheryl Boyce-Taylor collaborate to make us feel how much they love and miss Phife in the beautiful poetic “Round Irving High School” which provides a moment to just simply reflect.